tryfabric/memorable-milestones/README.md

 There are 16 weekly milestones.
 Names and due dates are pre-determined, so there's no setup!

+The nice thing about this is that these milestones are **global**, meaning August 27 2020 is the `🍉  Watermelon` sprint for everyone using this action.
+So it's easy to collaborate across teams.

 ### Due dates

 Milestones are weekly and the action will create 7 of them for 7 weeks out.
 The due dates are each Thursday.